navn0306/EmployeeWageJS/README.md

 UseCase 6 -
 Store the Daily Wage along with the Total Wage.
 - Save in an Array the Daily Wage.

+UseCase 7 -
+Use the Daily Wage Array perform following operations using Array Helper Functions.